 Chase Freedom Unlimited®: What you get

-When you use the Chase Freedom Unlimited® card on everyday purchases, you will earn 1.5% cash back.
-That means there is no need to remember a bunch of bonus categories, because every purchase will earn the same amount.
+When you sign up for the Chase Freedom Unlimited® card you will earn 3% cash back on all of your purchases, up to $20,000 spent, in the first year.
+After that, you will earn 1.5% cash back for each dollar spent.
+That means there is no need to remember a bunch of bonus categories because every purchase will earn the same amount.

 Where this card really starts to stand out from the competition is with the redemption options cardholders have.
 Most cash back cards will give you the option to redeem your earnings as a statement credit or through a check.
 Chase takes things a step further.